Symphony No. 3 (Tchaikovsky): Analysis

-Composition and initial performances
+Composition

 Tchaikovsky recorded little about the composition of his Third Symphony.
 He penned the work quickly, between June and August 1875.
 After its premiere, he wrote Nikolai Rimsky-Korsakov, "As far as I can see this symphony presents no particularly successful ideas, but in workmanship it's a step forward."
 Not long before composing this symphony, Tchaikovsky had received a thorough drubbing from Nikolai Rubinstein over the flaws in his First Piano Concerto, the details of which he would later recount to his patroness, Nadezhda von Meck.
 This incident may have influenced Tchaikovsky to be more cautious in following academic protocol, at least in the symphony's outer movements.

+Premieres

+Moscow

+The symphony was premiered in Moscow in November 1875 under the baton of the composer's friend and champion, Nikolai Rubinstein.
+Tchaikovsky, who attended rehearsals and the performance, was "generally satisfied" but complained to Rimsky-Korsakov that the fourth movement "was played far from well as it could have been, had there been more rehearsals."